scriptogre/platform-astro/src/content/blogs/how_to_use_chatgpt_when_learning_to_code.md

 ---
 title: 'How to use ChatGPT when learning to code'
+description: "Learning to code used to be difficult, but those times are gone.
+Check out this blog for concrete advice on how to systematically use ChatGPT for learning new coding concepts, whether you're a beginner or a seasoned developer looking to stay up-to-date.
+Don't miss out."
+image: {
+  src: '/how_to_use_chatgpt_when_learning_to_code.png',
+  alt: 'How to use ChatGPT when learning to code',
+}
+pubDate: '2024-01-15 21:00'
 ---
 While learning to code, ChatGPT utilization should be split into 2 modes: